-Another important test to be done is to simulate meters when they are being transported in rugged and rough conditions, such as in off-road vehicles used by the military.
+Another important test is to simulate meters.
+This is usually done in rugged and rough conditions, such as in off-road vehicles used by the military.
 To test this, engineers place the meter on a vibration table where it is shaken at over 3 GRMS for at least 30 minutes per axis, repeatedly.
-At Fluke, one test is never enough that’s why meters are tested in several positions to account for all circumstances.
+With Fluke tools, one test is never enough.
+This is why meters are tested in several conditions to account for all circumstances.

 - Anechoic chamber lab test – To withstand radiated electromagnetic interference without displaying erroneous readings, and do not emit disruptive radiation.

 - Drop test – To withstand surprises of breaking even at the lowest temperature rating of the product.

 - Electrical static discharge (ESD) – To withstand static electricity.